Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 <b>The youth is being replaced by immigrants.</b>
 </p>

 The pensioner system is simply unsustainable; not even in the future, but right now.
-So the government's move is to import that sustainability.
+So the government's move is to import that sustainability (and import the future voters that would perpetuate their power).
 Even if that were to work (it won't unless done through institutional filters), the local youth is rendered unnecessary, and forced to depend on their families (and their welfare) or the government as civil servants.

 > divide [public debt] by the total population, it's not that bad! divide it by the working population.... it's REALLY bad.
 Then adjust for people who work for the government and we're in a crisis.
 Further adjust for the expected population collapse and we're in a dystopia.